JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Truth_What_is_Truth_Who_Knows.md

 Thus it appears that the whole of the phase in which the Forum received Parts 1 to 3, about 10 years, was actually a training phase for the creation of a group of God-conscious, spiritualized individuals, in which each would achieve a personal relationship with the FatherSpirit.
 Subsequently this group was to be a testing ground, a sounding board for the production of a new revelation “exclusively concerned with revelations of spiritual and religious truths.”

 If this speculation approximates the truth, then it appears the plan did not achieve the desired result.
 A compromise became necessary and our planet received the new, major revelation, now Part 4 of _The Urantia Book_, complete, all in one piece, but untested with regard to human appreciation and comprehension.
 But perhaps Part 4 was also a compromise?
 And the new revelation is still to come — for what else can these Part 4 comments mean?
-“The great hope of Urantia lies in the possibility of a new revelation...High-gear spiritual performances must await a new revelation and the more general acceptance of the real religion of Jesus.” ([UB 195:10.18](/en/The_Urantia_Book/195#p10_18))
+“The great hope of Urantia lies in the possibility of a new revelation...High-gear spiritual performances must await a new revelation and the more general acceptance of the real religion of Jesus.” (<a id="a86_643"></a>[UB 195:10.18](/en/The_Urantia_Book/195#p10_18))

 This leaves open an arena for speculation on what happened, or should have happened, with Parts 1-3.
 Maybe their content was never intended for publication as a whole — which offers an explanation for some of the peculiarities, errors, etc., present in some of the Papers of this group.

 ## What Then?

 Having assimilated the true message of the Papers and having attained a personal relationship with our indwelling spirit forces, what then?
 What is the purpose?
 What are we to do?
 The Papers inform us that we must “be” before we can “do.”
-By this they mean, “When men see you so love them, and when they behold how fervently you serve them, they will perceive that you have become faith-fellows of the kingdom of heaven, and they will follow after the Spirit of Truth which they see in your lives.” ([UB 191:6.2](/en/The_Urantia_Book/191#p6_2))
+By this they mean, “When men see you so love them, and when they behold how fervently you serve them, they will perceive that you have become faith-fellows of the kingdom of heaven, and they will follow after the Spirit of Truth which they see in your lives.” (<a id="a92_500"></a>[UB 191:6.2](/en/The_Urantia_Book/191#p6_2))

 It is because of what we become as faith fellows, exponents of living as Jesus lived, demonstrating the Spirit of Truth in our lives, that we can serve in a manner that may aid the spiritual growth of our brothers and sisters.
 But note that at least initially, the expected audience is Christian — for only Christians are likely to comprehend the significance of the Spirit of Truth, Jesus spirit, at work in our lives.